 The Barossa Enterprises’ journey started in 1977 when some local families in the region joined forces, drawn together by a shared goal.
-They all had a genuine concern in providing a quality support service and more opportunities for friends and family members who lived with disability people who live with disability.
+They all had a genuine concern in providing a quality support service and more opportunities for friends and family members who live with disability.

 It took three years of meetings and fundraising by parents and interested people within the local community.
 The group named their vision ‘The Barossa Valley Rural Activity Centre’.
 Through building awareness of the issue, along with plenty of perseverance, the community momentum grew to the point where the group was able to purchase some land on Menge Road in Tanunda.
 After acquiring some classrooms and an old toilet block from Nuriootpa Primary School, Menge Road became home for the Centre, which began operating on September 24th 1978.
 The centre was officially opened by local Mayor Sir Condor Laucke on October 20th 1979 with its first 7 supported trainees.
 A monster community fair capped off the celebrations.

 A year later, the organisation changed its name to Barossa Enterprises.
 In the two and a half years following, improvements were continually made to training methods, the grounds and to the equipment used in vocational training.
 However, on 18th April 1982, the entire building and contents, along with the dreams and endeavours of many people, was burned to a heap of ash and twisted iron, in a raging fire.
 Memories of this day are still embedded in the minds of some of Barossa Enterprises’ longest serving supported employees.